darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-developers/developer-portal.md

 ## Registering

-## Sandboxes
+## Workspaces

-**Sandboxes** are environments that are used for testing your application.
+**Workspaces** are environments that are used for testing your application.
 They can be interacted with via a *FHIR API* and will often contain sample data that can be useful for testing.

-Sandboxes can come in many shapes and sizes.
+Workspaces can come in many shapes and sizes.
-MeldRx provides a personalized sandbox as part of your developer account that you can use without restrictions.
+MeldRx provides a personalized workspace as part of your developer account that you can use without restrictions.
-Many *FHIR API Providers* also provide a sandbox to use for testing their FHIR APIs.
+Many *FHIR API Providers* also provide a workspace to use for testing their FHIR APIs.

-### MeldRx Sandbox
+### MeldRx Workspace

-When you create an account on the *MeldRx Dev Portal*, you are automatically provisioned your own personal *MeldRx Sandbox*.
+When you create an account on the *MeldRx Dev Portal*, you are automatically provisioned your own personal *MeldRx Workspace*.
-This sandbox is a complete FHIR server that you can use to test your SMART-on-FHIR apps.
+This workspace is a complete FHIR server that you can use to test your SMART-on-FHIR apps.

-The *MeldRx Sandbox* comes pre-loaded with data so that you can begin testing immediately.
+The *MeldRx Workspace* comes pre-loaded with data so that you can begin testing immediately.
-See the [MeldRx Sandbox](#technical-reference-meldrx-sandbox) reference for more details.
+See the [MeldRx Workspace](#technical-reference-meldrx-workspace) reference for more details.

-The *MeldRx Sandbox* exists so that developers can test their applications on the MeldRx platform.
+The *MeldRx Workspace* exists so that developers can test their applications on the MeldRx platform.
 No real data should be entered into this environment.
-The sandbox environment is also updated more frequently than the production environment.
-It is possible that some features exist in the sandbox environment but have not met our quality assurance guidelines to move on to the production environment just yet.
+The workspace environment is also updated more frequently than the production environment.
+It is possible that some features exist in the workspace environment but have not met our quality assurance guidelines to move on to the production environment just yet.

-### Linked Sandbox
+### Linked Workspace

-A *Linked Sandbox* is a *MeldRx Sandbox* that is linked to an external FHIR environment.
+A *Linked Workspace* is a *MeldRx Workspace* that is linked to an external FHIR environment.
-A *Linked Sandbox* can be configured to specify where requests are sent.
+A *Linked Workspace* can be configured to specify where requests are sent.
-For example, a *Linked Sandbox* can be configured to read patient data from the external (linked) FHIR environment, but written to the MeldRx environment.
+For example, a *Linked Workspace* can be configured to read patient data from the external (linked) FHIR environment, but written to the MeldRx environment.
 This is useful for situations where an external FHIR environment has restrictions, for example, when integrating with an EHR that doesn't allow apps to write data back.

-#### Creating a Linked Sandbox
+#### Creating a Linked Workspace

 TODO: